snoandpetals/sagerush/README.md

 After launching the game, head to the BOSS RUSH room (if you're already there, leave then re-enter.) and talk to Basil.
 Start the BASIL RUSH as normal, but don't enter the main teleporter.
 Instead, take the one on your right.

+**Note: This mod is incompatible with any mod that adds Console Content, as it already includes such files.
+Thank you.**

 </details>

 # Screenshots!